 The community of Puerto Natales and Torres del Paine is working together to collectively establish appropriate protocols and safety measures for everyone in the tourism industry.
 This collaboration will help unite tour companies and create a "COVID safe" environment for all travelers and residents in the region.

-Before the start of the new season, we will train EcoCamp staff and ensure that everyone understands the new safety regulations.
+Before the start of the new season, we trained the EcoCamp staff and ensured that everyone understands the new safety regulations.
 It is so important that our staff members feel protected in the workplace and are fully confident doing their jobs.

-Cleaning staff will provide extra disinfection services to all areas of the hotel, offices and vans.
-Additionally, all luggage will be disinfected upon arrival to prevent any potential trace of COVID-19 from entering the facilities.
+Cleaning staff is providing extra disinfection services to all areas of the hotel, offices and vans.
+Additionally, all luggage is disinfected upon arrival to prevent any potential trace of COVID-19 from entering the facilities.